samutamm/easemesh/docs/user-manual.md

 > Metrics Spec reference: https://github.com/megaease/easemesh-api/blob/master/v1alpha1/meshmodel.md#easemesh.v1alpha1.ObservabilityMetrics

-2. Checking the web console for your mesh service's HTTP request metrics
+2. You can now check the web console for your mesh service's HTTP request metrics.

 ![metrics](../imgs/metrics.png)

-#### Turn-off metrics reporting
+#### Turn off metrics reporting

-1. If you want to disable metrics reporting for one mesh service, then set this mesh service's global `metrics reporting switch` to `off`.
+1. To disable metrics reporting for one mesh service, set `enabled: false` for this mesh service's global metrics reporting switch.
 For example prepare YAML as below and apply it

 ```yaml
 metrics: